Industry News

 ● Dry, cracked gel that doesn’t adequately adhere to teeth

-● While some people may still decide to use expired whitening strips to finish up an old package, it’s important to understand they won’t work nearly as well as fresh, non-expired strips.
+● While some people may still decide to use expired teeth whitening strips to finish up an old package, it’s important to understand they won’t work nearly as well as fresh, non-expired teeth whitening strips.
 We don’t recommend relying on old strips for an intense teeth whitening session before an important event.
 Stick to newer products for the best and safest results!

 Can You Use Whitening Strips After They Have Expired?